 Los coyotes se cuidan [the coyotes watch over each other], so on this third attempt on the same route, we successfully made it to California.
 They threw us in the trunk of car for two frightening hours, but seemed like forever, and drove us to the Los Angeles Airport where Andres bought us tickets to San Francisco.
 I had not understood a single word he said for he was speaking in a gibberish language, English.
 When we boarded off my first plane ride, Andres’ wife was waiting for us to take us home.

-Surprisingly, I graduated from Los Altos and enrolled in FootHill Community College.
+Surprisingly, I graduated from high school and enrolled in Community College.
 I did not have a vision for my future, I only wanted to work.
-After working at the Mountain View Public Library shelving book for a few years, they offered me a full time job working in customer service.
+After working at the Public Library shelving books for a few years, they offered me a full time job working in customer service.
 I took it because it was good pay and I would not have to break my back everyday.
 I have been at the library ever since.

-Although dealing with cranky, sometimes angry, confusing people is difficult, it is all worth it when I can home to my beautiful wife, Adriana and two children, Juan and Xochilth.
+Although dealing with cranky, sometimes angry, confusing people is difficult, it is all worth it when I can home to my beautiful wife, Flor (name changed) and two children.
 I have learned what truly matters in life and I deeply appreciate and am grateful everything and everyone I have with me.
-I will be satisfied with myself when my children finish their education, mature, and being their own life.
+I will be satisfied with myself when my children finish their education, mature, and begin their own life.

-This story was written by Xochilth Aguila, a student near Palo Alto.
+This story was written by Xochilth, a student in the Bay Area.